 Build Your Own Composting Toilet:

-The 2012 Reach Code Amendment submitted by Recode volunteers, Mathew Lippincott, Molly Winter, Josh Klyber and Melora Golden, includes testing standards to encourage the installation of site-built composting toilet systems, which are often higher performance and lower cost than manufactured models (Davison 2003).
-Check out page 138 of Oregon’s Reach Code to see our additions on composting toilets.
+The final draft of the Urine Diversion and Composting Toilet standards submitted by Recode volunteers, Mathew Lippincott, Molly Winter, Josh Klyber and Melora Golden, includes testing standards to encourage the installation of site-built composting toilet systems, which are often higher performance and lower cost than manufactured models (Davison 2003).
+These were adopted by an international codes organization (IAPMO) in 2018, so use them with confidence.